fishforwish/fgc/notes.md

 14 June

-Futurefgc and FuturefgcDau ran without problems but daughterfgc_ind *failed* to estimate variance-covariance for fixed effects.
++ Futurefgc and FuturefgcDau ran without problems but daughterfgc_ind *failed* to estimate variance-covariance for fixed effects.
 Can we bottleneck the daughter model and move on with futurefgc and futurefgcDau because futurefgc and futurefgcDau are the models of interest.
 How much do we *lose* skipping the daughter model?
 BB suggest we can extract the hessian from the clmm object and compute the vcov ourselves (daughterfgc_ind).
 This leads to my next question of how to do *effect* plots.
 The hessian and vcov have a bunch of extra stuff (ST's) and the effects packages does work with our model (maybe RE's).
 I can always extract what I need and feed into effects, but not sure if it is correct.

++ Based on the results of the 6 models (futurefgc, daughter fgc with future, and daughter fgc; each with individual and full models), we will go ahead and do plots, etc. despite the fact that there are still some confusions with the individual daughter fgc model.
++ Jonathan emailed Ben about all the NA and ST in the individual daughter fgc model.
++ Mike will add group mom fgc in the daughter fgc full model.